Averaging Molecular Dynamics simulations to study the slow-strain rate behavior of metals: Introduction

 The objective of the present work is to demonstrate the application of PTA to more complex and realistic engineering problems.
-The system we consider is a molecular dynamical system of FCC Aluminum crystal of few nanometers upto tens of nanometers in size, undergoing uniaxial tension and compression at quasi-static loading rates.
+The system we consider is a molecular dynamical system of FCC Aluminum crystal undergoing uniaxial tension and compression.
+This is the first application of PTA (or, possibly, any MD based method) to three-dimensional FCC nanocuboids up to $20$ nanometers in side length and comprising up to millions of atoms, under \emph{quasi-static loading rates and up to appreciable values of strain}.
 We define \emph{slow} variables of interest and evolve them on the slow time-scale of applied loading.
-We also show other details such as evolution of the atomic microstructure and dislocation configurations at quasi-static loading rates.
-Experimental studies of such details of evolution of microstructure at slow loading rates is challenging, which makes validation of these aspects in detail difficult.
-Our work may also be considered as posing some challenges for experiments in this sense.
+We also provide visualization of instantaneous snapshots of a measure of time-averaged atomic positions along the overall slow trajectories followed by our calculations.
+Of particular focus in this work is understanding the effect of the underlying dislocation mediated plastic deformation at these length scales on the overall stress-strain response of the system under quasi-static loading.
+The results are found to be different from those obtained from lattice static calculations under the same loading protocol.

+\textit{To our knowledge, this is the first demonstration in the literature of the calculation of up to a half-million atom MD assembly under (physically-relevant) slow applied strain-rate loading protocols by a technique that, furthermore, does not alter the PES of the system.}

 This paper is organized as follows.
 In Section 2, we discuss the PTA numerical scheme and algorithm.
 In Section 3, we discuss the problem setup.
 In Section 4, we show the results of our work followed by conclusion in Section 5.